NandiniDuggineni/Deploy-a-Flask-Web-App-Behind-an-Nginx-Reverse-Proxy-Using-Docker/README.md

 Learning Nginx + Docker teaches modern web deployment basics This setup is a mini version of how large-scale apps serve traffic

+you can read the details artical here: https://nandiniduggineni.hashnode.dev